-Rule 7.4 Claim Examiner Continuing Education Yearly, all chiropractors performing claim review and/or independent examinations as defined in Rule 13.1 (c) shall present to the Board proof of ten (10) hours of continuing education focused on claim review instruction or developments.
+Rule 7.4 Claim Examiner Continuing Education.
+Yearly, all chiropractors performing claim review and/or independent examinations as defined in Rule 13.1 (c) shall present to the Board proof of ten (10) hours of continuing education focused on claim review instruction or developments.
 Each continuing education course must be approved by the Board.
-Of the ten (10) hours of instruction, up to five (5) hours may be obtained from virtual attendance of an online course(s).